 CSS Tools & Resources

 Although not full-throttle frameworks, these nifty little tools & resources are great to know about.
-Some as simple as a gradient-generator to colour a single element on your web-page.
+Some as simple as a gradient-generator to color a single element on your web-page.

 - Ultimate Gradient Generator comes with a lot of pre-sets to work with, or similarly start with these pre-sets and customize to please.
 If not, make a gradient from scratch and the tool will provide the correct CSS ready to copy and paste directly into your style sheets.